-16. Examples of events that may justify the termination of the project agreement during the construction phase include the following:

-(a) Failure to observe building regulations, specifications or minimum design and performance standards and non-excusable failure to complete work within the agreed schedule;

-- (b) Failure to provide or renew the required guarantees in the agreed terms; - (c) Violation of essential statutory or contractual obligations, as provided in the project agreement.

-17. Termination should be commensurate with the degree of default by the concessionaire and the consequences of default for the contracting authority.
-For instance, the contracting authority may have a legitimate interest in specifying a date when the construction must be completed and may therefore be justified in regarding a delay in completion as an event of default and hence a ground for termination.
-However, delay alone, in particular if it is not excessive in relation to the specifications of the project agreement, should not be sufficient reason for termination when the contracting authority is otherwise satisfied of the concessionaire's ability to complete the construction in accordance with the required quality standards and its commitment to doing so.
+- 20. Examples of events that may justify the termination of the project agreement during the construction phase include the following: - (a) Failure to observe building regulations, specifications or minimum design and performance standards and non-excusable failure to complete work within the agreed schedule; - (b) Failure to provide or renew the required guarantees in the agreed terms; - (c) Violation of essential statutory or contractual obligations. - 21.
+Termination should be commensurate with the degree of breach by the concessionaire and the consequences of breach for the contracting authority.
+For instance, the contracting authority may have a legitimate interest in specifying a date when the construction must be completed and may therefore be justified in regarding a delay in completion as an event of breach and hence a ground for termination.
+However, delay alone, in particular if it is not excessive in relation to the specifications of the project agreement, might not be sufficient reason for termination when the contracting authority is otherwise satisfied of the concessionaire's ability to complete the construction in accordance with the required quality standards and its commitment to doing so.

-(iii) Serious default during the operational phase
+(iii) Serious breach during the operational phase

-18. Examples of particular instances of default that may justify the termination of the concession during the operational phase include any of the following:

-(a) Serious failure to provide services in accordance with the statutory and contractual standards of quality;

-(b) Non-excusable suspension or interruption of the provision of the service without prior consent from the contracting authority;

-(c) Serious failure by the concessionaire to maintain the facility, its equipment and appurtenances in accordance with the agreed standards of quality or non-excusable delay in carrying out maintenance works in accordance with the agreed plans, schedules and timetables;

-(d) Disregard of price control measures, if any, or other serious violation of rules, regulations or contractual provisions governing the provision of the service;

-(e) Failure to comply with sanctions imposed by the contracting authority or the regulatory body, as appropriate, for infringements of the concessionaire's duties.

-19. For the purpose of enhancing transparency and integrity in governmental matters, the laws of some countries also provide for the termination of project agreements if the concessionaire is guilty of tax fraud or other types of fraudulent acts, or if its agents or employees are involved in bribery of public officials and other corrupt practices (see also chap.
-VII, "Governing law", ).
-In such cases it may be advisable to consider the extent to which the concessionaire actually initiates any such corrupt acts in order to influence the decisions of public officials in the concessionaire's favour or whether illegal payments are made following irresistible demands or threats by officials of the host country (a crime sometimes referred to as "extortion").
+- 22. Examples of particular instances of breach that typically justify the termination of the concession during the operational phase include any of the following: - (a) Serious failure to provide services in accordance with the statutory and contractual standards of quality, including disregard of price control measures; - (b) Non-excusable suspension or interruption of the provision of the service without prior consent from the contracting authority; - (c) Serious failure by the concessionaire to maintain the facility, its equipment and appurtenances in accordance with the agreed standards of quality or non-excusable delay in carrying out maintenance works in accordance with the agreed plans, schedules and timetables; - (d) Failure to comply with sanctions imposed by the contracting authority or the regulatory agency, as appropriate, for infringements of the concessionaire's duties. - 23.
+For the purpose of enhancing transparency and integrity in governmental matters, the laws of some countries also provide for the termination of project agreements if the concessionaire is guilty of tax fraud or other types of fraudulent acts, or if its agents or employees are involved in bribery of public officials and other corrupt practices (see also chap.
+VII, "Other relevant areas of law", paras.
+50-52).
+The later considerations underscore the importance of designing effective mechanisms to combat corruption and bribery and to afford the concessionaire the opportunity to file complaints against demands for illegal payments or unlawful threats by officials of the host country.